puppy0cam/discord-faq-bot/privacy_policy.md

 ## Access to data

 Access to data is only permitted to the Bot's developers, and only in the scope required for the development, testing, and implementation of features for the Bot.
-Bot data is not sold, provided to, or shared with any third party, expect where required by law or by a Terms of Service agreement.
+Bot data is not sold, provided to, or shared with any third party, except where required by law or by a Terms of Service agreement.

 ## Storage of data

 Data is stored within a Cloudflare Workers Key/Value database.
-No gauruntee is provided towards the data security, and the owners assume no liability for the unintentional or malicious breach of data.
-In the event of an unauthorised Data access, users will be notified upon their next usage of the application.
+No guarantee is provided towards the data security, and the owners assume no liability for the unintentional or malicious breach of data.
+In the event of an unauthorised Data access, users will be notified upon their next usage of the application within the server.

 ## Underage Users